Powerlearnproject/se-day1-assignment-sarah-queen/README.md

 software engineering is essential for developing the digital solutions that drive modern technologyIdentify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.

-ChatGPT

-You said:
-Explain  briefly what is software engineering  and discuss  it roles in the technology  industry ChatGPT said:
-ChatGPT
-Software engineering is the discipline of designing, developing, testing, and maintaining software systems using engineering principles.
-It involves applying structured processes, methodologies, and tools to create reliable and efficient software that meets user needs.

-In the technology industry, software engineering plays several critical roles:

-Product Development: Software engineers design and build the software that powers everything from mobile apps to large-scale enterprise systems, enabling innovation and the creation of new products.

-Quality Assurance: They ensure software is reliable, secure, and performs well by applying testing and validation techniques.

-System Integration: Software engineers integrate different systems and technologies, ensuring they work together seamlessly.

-Maintenance and Support: They also maintain and update software to adapt to new requirements, fix bugs, and improve performance over time.

-Scalability and Efficiency: Software engineers optimize systems for scalability and efficiency, ensuring that applications can handle growth and increased demand.

-Overall, software engineering is essential for developing the digital solutions that drive modern technology.

-2/2

-You said:
-List and briefly discuss  the phases  of software development Requirement Gathering and Analysis:In this initial phase, stakeholders and developers collaborate to gather and document the software's functional and non-functional requirements.
+Requirement Gathering and Analysis:In this initial phase, stakeholders and developers collaborate to gather and document the software's functional and non-functional requirements.
 This phase is crucial for understanding what the software needs to achieve.
 Design:Based on the requirements, developers create the software architecture and design specifications.
 This phase includes creating both high-level design (overall system architecture) and detailed design (specific components, interfaces, and data flow).
 Implementation (Coding):During this phase, developers write the actual code based on the design documents.
 This is where the software is built, using programming languages and development tools.